Ford Crown Victoria: Features

 As with its LTD Crown Victoria predecessor, the Crown Victoria was a six-passenger automobile; the front seat was a 50/50 split bench seat.
-The Crown Victoria was sold in two trim levels: base and LX, with the latter forming the majority of nonfleet sales.
+The Crown Victoria was sold in two trim levels: base and LX, with the latter forming the majority of non-fleet sales.
 In addition, the Crown Victoria P71 replaced the fleet-market "S" designation in 1993; the P71 was marketed exclusively for law-enforcement sales.

 As with the Mercury Grand Marquis, a driver airbag was standard equipment and a passenger airbag was added as an option during later 1991 production.
 It later became standard in 1993 for the 1994 model year.
 Popular features were the antilock brakes and low-speed traction control.
 For 1996, a single-key entry system became standard, along with a hidden radio antenna, rear window defroster, and tinted glass.
 Automatic digital climate control and a JBL audio system became available on the LX.

-For 1993, cupholders were added to the pull-out dashboard ashtray drawer, and the date feature was removed from the digital clock.
-A one-touch down feature was added for the driver's door power window as standard equipment, while a remote keyless entry system with trunk release and panic alarm as well as an auto-dimming electrochromic rearview mirror became optional equipment.
+For the 1993 model year, cupholders were added to the pull-out dashboard ashtray drawer, and the date feature was removed from the digital clock.
+A one-touch down feature was added for the driver's door power window as standard equipment, while Ford's proprietary door-mounted keypad system, marketed as Securicode, as well as an auto-dimming electrochromic rearview mirror, became optional equipment.
 Audio systems were also updated with an optional JBL sound system with a subwoofer and an optional 10-disc CD changer.